-After an incredible week in Iceland with our 2 & 4 year old children, our visit to Iceland was sadly coming to an end.
+After an incredible week in Iceland with our children (who were 4 & 2 years old), our visit to Iceland was sadly coming to an end.
 Given our flight wasn’t until the afternoon, we had made reservations at the world-famous Blue Lagoon for our final morning.
 We had hoped the Blue Lagoon would be a special way to cap off our long awaited trip to Iceland, and we were right – it did not disappoint.

 Tip: Book for your desired time well in advance online.
 Popular arrival times get fully booked a few days in advance.
 This is especially important if you hope to visit on your way to the airport.

 The Blue Lagoon is a 45 minute drive from Reykjavik and is quite close to the main international airport.
+It’s a great way to spend your few hours in Reykjavik with kids.
 Don’t worry if you don’t have a car, there are plenty of easy options to get there:

 We checked out of our Airbnb and drove our rental car to the Blue Lagoon.
 We arrived early for our 9am reservation and were glad to see the massive parking lot was still mostly empty.
 The size of the parking lot shows just how busy this place can get!
 From the moment you enter the front door, the excellent customer service is evident.
 The helpful staff and information screens filled us in on everything we needed to know as we waited in line to enter.